 Lunch $ 2.80 | $28.00 for 10 pre-paid lunches

 Additional information on pre-paying by credit card: WWW.SCHOOLCAFE.COM

 Signing Out Your Child Before 1:55 p.m.

 To pick up your child during the school day, please send a note to the classroom teacher to let him/her know when you will be arriving.
 Sign your child out at the Main Office on the Dismissal Clipboard.
 The office staff will contact the classroom and have the child come to the Main Office.
-Please be prepared with a picture ID as we try to know our parents but we are not familiar with all adults picking up children.
-Help us keep our children safe.
+Please be prepared with a picture ID as we try to know our parents, but are not familiar with all adults picking up children.

 Signing Out Your Child at Dismissal – 1:55 p.m.